 For more advanced tutorials please visit DVD-lab PRO 2 page

 Smart way of changing aspect ratio for DVD-menu still images or digital photography.
-This is our "secret" internal tool made available for public.
 Read More here.